mscook/SeqFindR/README.rst

 SeqFindr
 ========

 SeqFindr - easily create informative genomic feature plots.
+It's a bioinfomagicians tool to detect the presence or absence of genomic features given a database describing these features & a set of draft and/or complete genomes.
+We work with bacterial genomes & as such SeqFindr has only been tested with bacterial genomes.

 .. image:: https://pypip.in/version/SeqFindr/badge.svg
         :target: https://pypi.python.org/pypi/SeqFindr/